vsoch/explore_drug_database/README.md

 # Run using Docker
 A [demo](https://vsoch.github.io/explore_drug_database/demo/) is included.
 First, you should [install Docker](https://docs.docker.com/engine/installation/).
 You can use the Docker image served on Docker Hub simply by doing:

-     docker run vanessa/explore-drug-database
+     docker run -t --name explore-drug-database vanessa/explore-drug-database

-We would want a more elegant way to stop the container (other than killing the terminal and then doing `docker ps` to get the id and stop it) but this is the quick and dirty demo for now, because I want to go to sleep :)

-It will tell you the address to open in your browser, and the port when the reports finish.
-Note that since you are just running the container, it will all go away when you stop it.
+You will want to use the `-t` argument to ensure that any kill signals (eg, Control C) to stop the server are sent to the container.
+The `--name` argument will make it easy to stop and remove the container:

+        docker stop explore-drug-database
+        docker rm explore-drug-database

+Otherwise, you will need to find the id for your container with `docker ps` and then replace the name above with that id.

+Running the container, after the content builds, will tell you the address to open in your browser.
+What you will see happen is a redirect to port `9999` on that address.
+This is a simple and stupid strategy, actually.
+The web content is being served by python's [Simple http server](https://docs.python.org/2/library/simplehttpserver.html), and a page to redirect to this address is written on the fly in [run.sh](run.sh).
 If you want to build the container yourself:

      docker build -t vanessa/explore-drug-database .

-# Steps to Run Locally
+or run with an interactive shell into it, to poke around:

+     docker run -it vanessa/explore-drug-database bash

+There are many ways to skin a cat, and there are many ways to deploy static web content via a container.
+This is just one!

+# General steps for R analysis

 1. Import the data
 2. Save as Rda